Frequently Asked Questions about Suzuki music lessons and the Oakville Suzuki Association

 The energy necessary for daily practicing with a child is easier if the parent is motivated.
 Suzuki often points out in his writing that a good learning environment helps the child's learning ability.
 If you love listening to your favourite instrument every day, your child will likely enjoy it too.

-Instruments offered by the Oakville Suzuki Association are; Cello, Flute, Guitar, Piano, Violin, and Viola
+The Oakville Suzuki Association offers instruction in the following instruments: Cello, Flute, Guitar, Piano, Violin, and Viola

 What about learning two instruments?